AutomationD/wimaging/doc/wimaging.md

 To show the menu again, run `./Show-Menu.ps1`.
 Go through all your operating systems.

 ### Creating `install.wim`
 1. Run `./Init-WorkWim.ps1`.
-This will copy required files from your `./sources` directory.
+This will copy required files from your `./sources` directory
+2. Run `./Init-InstallSources.ps1`.
+Copy over source files to `./install`
 2. Run `./Update-All.ps1`.
 This step injects updates to the image
-3. Run `./Push-Wim.ps1` to copy the prepared WIM files to the install path.
+3. Run `./Push-Wim.ps1` to copy the prepared WIM files to the install path

 ### Adding drivers and extras
 - Copy drivers and extras to the respective folders in `./install/<osname>`.
 The folder structure below `drivers/` does not matter, all drivers present will be added recursively.